alexdieu/DiscordPythonBotMaker/README.md

 # DiscordPythonBotMaker
-This is a Command Line tool to made python discord bots without having to code ! **THIS IS THE FIRST TOOL TO MADE DISCORD BOTS !**(PERSONNALISED CODE GENERATOR !) .
+This is a Command Line tool to made python discord bots without having to code !(PERSONNALISED CODE GENERATOR !) .
 Written in python3 , I am still developping all his functonalities .
 If you want to help me you are welcome ! just modify and add your components !
 I will soon add a wiki an all kind of stuff !
 **WORK IN PROGRESS !**